Jennifer Cohen (fitness): Career

-Cohen is originally from Winnipeg, Manitoba, Canada and has a degree in psychology from the University of Manitoba, a diploma in sports marketing from George Brown College in Toronto, and numerous fitness certifications.
-Cohen began her career as a personal trainer focusing on workouts that can be done with little or no equipment outside of a gym and continues this philosophy of integrating fitness into everyday life.
+Cohen is originally from Winnipeg, Manitoba, Canada and has a degree in psychology from the University of Manitoba.
+She attained a diploma in sports marketing from George Brown College in Toronto, and numerous fitness certifications.
+Cohen began her career as a personal trainer focusing on workouts that can be done with little or no equipment outside of a gym.
+She continues this philosophy of integrating fitness into everyday life.
 Cohen's philosophy of an everyday approach and realistic expectations is the focus of her first book, No Gym Required: Unleash Your Inner Rockstar.
 Her articles and quotes have appeared in Redbook, People and Perez Hilton's fitness-centric website, FitPerez.
 Her latest book is Strong is the New Skinny (2014).

 Weight Watchers

 Cohen began working with Weight Watchers in 2011.
 She became a spokesperson for the Weight Watchers Walk-It Challenge, a 5K walk in Los Angeles and various locations throughout the United States on May 22, 2011.

-In February 2012, the Weight Watchers Points Plus Fitness Series were made available to weight watchers members.
+In February 2012, the Weight Watchers Points Plus Fitness Series were made available to Weight Watchers members.
 The 5-DVD set featured Cohen and her workouts.

 Dr. Drew's Lifechangers

-Cohen is a reoccurring guest on Lifechangers, a daytime talk show hosted by board certified internist and relationship expert, Dr. Drew Pinsky.
+Cohen is a recurring guest on Lifechangers, a daytime talk show hosted by board certified internist and relationship expert, Dr. Drew Pinsky.
 In August 2011 Cohen began blogging for the show about various body image issues.